-Consideration Description Factor applies Legislation Health custodians in Nova Scotia must comply with sections 69 & 70 of PHIA which require notification.
-Risk of identity theft Risk of physical harm When the information places any individual at risk of physical harm from stalking or harassment.
-Risk of hurt, humiliation, damage to Often associated with the loss of information such as mental health records, medical records or disciplinary records. reputationWhere the breach could affect the business reputation of an individual.or employment opportunitiesindividual.
+Consideration Consideration Description Legislation Health custodians in Nova Scotia must comply with sections 69 & 70 of PHIA which require notification.
+Risk of identity theft Most likely when the breach includes loss of SIN, credit card number, driver's licence number, debit card information, etc. Risk of physical harm When the information places any individual at risk of physical harm from stalking or harassment.
+Risk of hurt, humiliation, damage to Often associated with the loss of information such as mental health records, medical records or disciplinary records. reputation Loss of business or employment opportunities individual.
 Explanation required The public body may wish to notify if the affected individuals include vulnerable individuals, or where individuals require information to fully understand the events, even when the risks have been assessed as low.
 Reputation of public body Where the public body is concerned that the breach will undermine trust of citizens, the public body may decide to notify in order to ease concerns and to provide clear information regarding the risks and mitigation strategies undertaken, even when risks assessed are low.